taylfw/Phrancenstein-s_monster/README.md

 ##Current Commands:

-$yeezy - will return a quote from Kanye Rest API
+pm yeezy - will return a quote from Kanye Rest API

-$define (word) - returns definition of a given word.
+pm define (word) - returns definition of a given word.

 ##Listens for: